 Human papillomavirus infection follows an evolutionary course and is not synonymous with cancer, so a positive diagnosis should not be cause for alarm.

-Thus, when we are faced with an infection, very diverse lesions can appear, which can be symptomatic or asymptomatic depending on the HPV genotype that infects us.
-Therefore, going to the gynecologist or health specialist regularly is very important.
+Thus, when we are faced with an infection, very diverse lesions can appear, which can be symptomatic or asymptomatic depending on the HPV strain that infects us.
+Therefore, going to the gynaecologist or health specialist regularly is very important.

-Condylomas or genital warts caused by low-risk HPV
+Condylomas or genital warts caused by low-risk strains of HPV